 Want to move to New Zealand or Australia to practice veterinary medicine while starting a life together with your Aussie spouse?
 I’ve had many clients and readers do something like this, and the student debt is no longer a burden.

 Option 2: Use student loan forgiveness to avoid the full weight of your debt

 Many borrowers who reach out to me suffering from depression have paid extra on their loans only to watch the balance stay the same or even grow.
 Instead of doing that, if you have federal student loans, what about paying your loans back on the Pay As You Earn program (PAYE) for 20 years?

 The payments never go higher than 10% of your discretionary income (which calculates to be lower than 10% of your actual income), and you pay income tax on the forgiven amount at the end of the repayment.
 You can choose another repayment plan under income-driven repayment (IDR), too.

 In reality, the IRS might use the insolvency rule to prevent any taxes from coming out of your pocket at the end.
 I wouldn’t plan on that, but it’s something that might happen nonetheless.

 You can also use forgiveness programs like Public Service Loan Forgiveness to pay zero taxes on the forgiven balance after making payments for 10 years.

 Students and depression are not a good mix because borrowers feel a sense of guilt for not being able to pay back their debt.
 You shouldn’t.
-You were taken advantage of by a predatory student lending system where everyone from the government to your College Dean conspired to charge ridiculous tuition for your degree.
+You were taken advantage of by a predatory student lending system where everyone from the federal government to your College Dean conspired to charge ridiculous tuition for your degree.
 The costs associated with undergrad and graduate school are outrageous.